Sion Build Guide by totalimmortal

 Something to keep in mind is that you need to STAY BACK until you're ready to detonate.
 Honestly, if you're just rushing in and giving your enemy 4 seconds to break the shield, you need to rethink how you're playing this game.
 To clarify: Press W -> Wait 2-4 seconds -> engage.
 Its that simple.

-• Enrage (E): The attack damage bonus is mostly wasted on AP Sion, but the health gained over time adds up nicely.
+• Enrage (E): This gives you some AD, and increases Sion's HP a tiny bit after each unit kill.
+The attack damage bonus is mostly wasted on AP Sion, but the health gained over time adds up nicely.
 I take it at level 4, then leave it on the rest of the game.

-• Cannibalism (R): This doesn't do much for you before you get Lich Bane (the passive works extremely well with 50/75/100% lifesteal).
-You can use it to get blue buff easier, to push, and to do at least a bit more damage in fights while Q and W are on cooldown.
+• Cannibalism (R): This doesn't do much for you, since you aren't building AD.
+You can use it to get blue buff easier, to push, heal up, and to do at least a bit more damage in fights while Q and W are on cooldown.
+I usually don't take this until level 12 because the points in Q/W are more effective for my style of play.
+However, you can put a point in it earlier if you need the sustain or like to have it available.

 Ability Sequence